 The Petition is a series of different forms that outline your financial resources and obligations.
 It is how you show that you are unable to make ends meet.
 At filing, you will need to present a few other documents including your certificate of financial counseling, your redacted tax returns and pay stubs.

-Castle rock, MN is within the District of Minnesota
+Castle Rock, CO is within the District of Colorado

-In addition to the national bankruptcy forms described above, the District of Minnesota Bankruptcy Court requires you to file your pay stubs for the 60-day period before your filing date.
-Along with your pay stubs, you must file a special local Minnesota called the Payment Advices Cover Sheet.
-On this local form, you certify that you have attached all your pay stubs for the 60-day period or you explain the reason why you don’t have pay stubs, such as “I was unemployed” or “I am self-employed and don’t receive pay stubs.”
+In addition to the national bankruptcy forms described above, the District of Colorado Bankruptcy Court requires you to file your pay stubs for the 60-day period before filing.
+If you don’t have pay stubs for that period, you must file a local free bankruptcy forms for Colorado called the Statement Concerning Payment Advices.
+On this local form, you explain the reason you don’t have pay stubs, such as “I was unemployed” or “I am self-employed and don’t receive pay stubs.”